top of page

 • I started on the left side and worked my way around.
 I had to make a lot of cuts because I couldn't remove my shelves - if you can remove your shelves definitely do.
 You will absolutely need a wallpaper smoothing kit and a sharp knife.

-• To pick out storage containers I recommend going to Bed Bath and Beyond, or searching on line.
+• To pick out storage containers I recommend going to Bed Bath and Beyond, The Container Store, or searching on line.
 There are tons of options and no wrong choices... unless you didn't measure ;-).
 Here are some of the items I chose:

 • Lazy susans: https://amzn.to/3fWA2hQ.
 Before, the corners of my pantry were hard to access and became a mess.
 These really make the corners more usable.
 My shelf depth is 11.5 inch.
 I got 18 inch lazy susans.
 This puts a little bit hanging over the corner edge, and that actually makes it easier to turn.